 A homestudy includes inspecting our home (per the term "homestudy") as well as interviews with us and our parents, the submission of a million pages of paperwork including short biographies about us and our families, and a series of classes that focus mostly on child-rearing in the context of "conspicuous families."
 After we complete our homestudy we are approved as foster parents.

-The homestudy process is kind of like a white glove test,
+The homestudy process is kind of like a white glove test, only it feels a bit more like what this picture implies. |

 What's a "conspicuous family"?